goanpeca/ATE.org/src/ATE/data/STDF/README.md

 The point is that STDF data should be converted to a useable format like [pandas](https://pandas.pydata.org/) ([numpy](https://numpy.org/) alone will not do as plenty of data is not numerical) **WHILE** the data is generated!

 Think of it like this: STDF is a very good format from the point of view of the ATE, because if a test program is crashing, we lost virtually no data!
 STDF is an un-usable format from the point of view of data analysis!
-Therefore we need to convert the data to a format that **is** usable. (if now you are thinking '[SQL](https://en.wikipedia.org/wiki/SQL)', then I can confirm that either you are still living in last millennium or you are a die-hard masochist! 🧐)
+Therefore we need to convert the data to a format that **is** usable. (if now you are thinking '[SQL](https://en.wikipedia.org/wiki/SQL)', then I can confirm that either you are living in the last millennium or you are a die-hard masochist! 🧐)

 ## It is also <ins>NOT just a parser</ins>!